Neurodivergence & Augmented Intelligence

 - Executive Function

-- The set of cognitive processes responsible for planning, working memory, inhibition, and task initiation.
+- Prefrontal cognitive processes governing planning, working memory, inhibition, set-shifting, and task initiation.
+Measured by tasks like the Stroop, Wisconsin Card Sort, and BRIEF inventory.

 - AAC

-- Augmentative and Alternative Communication — tools that support or replace speech.
+- Augmentative and Alternative Communication - unaided (sign, gesture) or aided (picture boards, speech-generating devices, predictive apps like Proloquo2Go) tools that supplement or replace speech.

 - Cognitive Augmentation

-- Use of external tools — increasingly AI — to extend native cognitive capabilities.
+- Use of external tools - increasingly AI - to extend native cognitive capabilities such as memory, planning, and reading.

 - Masking